 Think of doctors, lawyers, fitness trainers.
 You pay them all (typically on an hourly basis) to provide you with their unique skills.
 Why?
 Because you don't have these skills yourself.

 Or maybe you do.
 Think of a house cleaner or a babysitter.
-You can clean your house or watch your kids, but sometimes you just want someone else to help.
+You can clean your house or watch your kids, but sometimes you need the help of someone else.

 Sometimes it's specialized equipment that requires a fee-for-service arrangement - think of a plumber or a photographer.